 - Turn2us is a national charity that helps people in financial hardship to gain access to welfare benefits, charitable grants and support services- online, by phone and face to face.
 Their website includes an easy to use Benefits Calculator and Grants Search Tool.

-- Carers UK click here for further information about financial support available
+- Carers UK have further information about financial support on their website.

 - The Carers Trust – find out about grants available for you or the person you care for.